GeorgePatel/31-days/project_documents/design_document.md

 6. What should be the extent of the data we request from the user?
 Does it matter what the specific activity entailed other than the fact that it was either for work or leisure?
 7. How is the frontend going to interact with the backend to visually display the Activities and the ratios of work/life Balance?
 8. If we decide later on to collect more data to provide greater personalized results to the user, will our current design make that too painful of a transition?
-9. How are the weekly and monthly Balance ratios going to be calculated?
+9. How will the weekly and monthly Balance ratios and productivity/happiness scales be calculated?
 From a fixed start date (i.e. Monday) to a fixed end date (i.e. Sunday) or a dynamically updating ratio of the past 7 days and the past 31 days?
+10. Will calculating the Balance ratio for each day provide enough value to the User compared to the extra computing process it will require?

 ## 3. Use Cases

 U1.
+As a 31-days customer, I want to create a password-encrypted User account associated with my work-life Balance ratio.

+U2.
 As a 31-days customer, I want to create an Activity that contains information about what I did from this exact time to that exact time, whether it was for work or leisure, and how satisfied (on a scale) I was with the activity.

-U2.
-As a 31-days customer, I want to create my work-life Balance ratio.

 U3.
 As a 31-days customer, I want to update my Activities.